AbhiAlest/Drifter/README.md

 This is a fun side-project that I am currently working on.
 You can still submit a pull request or highlight issues!

 ---
-<h2>Hardy-Weinberg principle</h2>
+<h2>Hardy-Weinberg Principle</h2>

-The Hardy-Weinberg Equilibrium is a concept in population genetics that states allele (genotype) frequencies will remain constant throughout generations.
+The [Hardy-Weinberg Equilibrium] (https://en.wikipedia.org/wiki/Hardy%E2%80%93Weinberg_principle) is a concept in population genetics that states allele (genotype) frequencies will remain constant throughout generations.
 The formula for it is:

 ```
 p^2 + 2pq + q^2 = 1